firebolt-db/godocs/docs/Guides/getting-started/get-started-sql-workspace.md

     * Select the filter icon (<img src="../assets/images/../../../assets/images/filter-icon.png" alt="AggIndex" width="12"/>) to remove or add columns to display.
     * Select the **More options** icon (<img src="../assets/images/../../../assets/images/more options icon.png" alt="AggIndex" width="10"/>) to export the contents of the Query history tab to a JSON or CSV file.

-For more information about Firebolt’s SQL workspace, see [Use the Develop Workspace](./../query-data/using-the-develop-workspace.md).
+For more information about Firebolt’s **Develop Workspace**, see [Use the Develop Workspace](./../query-data/using-the-develop-workspace.md).

 ## Run Query